vicrion/lab-stereo-depth/README.md

 python setup.py build install
 ```

-After all the models are downloaded, let's run the test:
+After all the models are downloaded, let's run the test (the inference is much faster than RAFT-Stereo):

 ```bash
 cd NMRF